LinkedInAttic/Backbone.TableView/README.md

 ### Filters

-Supported filters are "input" and "button".
-Any filter can have a "init" property for the initial value, "className" to add classes, and "get" to process the input of the filter for use in the GET request.
+Supported filters are "input", "button" and "options".

 ## License